-The materials exposed at the bottom of footing excavation generally consisted of brown-orange, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
-It should be noted that soft soils were encountered to approximate depths ranging from 1 to 4 feet below the planned foundation bearing elevation throughout the excavated footing.
-The contractor was informed and UES recommended over-excavating to firm soils in the areas designated in marking paint.
-UES returned later on March 28, 2025 to observe that the recommended over-excavations had been completed.
+The materials exposed at the bottom of footing excavation generally consisted of brown-tan, silty-sand and sandy-clay (residual soils) and were free of significant quantities of organics and debris.
+It should be noted that soft soils were encountered to an approximate depth of 3 feet below the planned foundation bearing elevation at the front left exterior wall foundation corner.
+The contractor was informed and UES recommended over-excavating to firm soils at the areas designated in marking paint.
+UES returned on May 7, 2025 to observe that the recommended over-excavations had been completed.
 We recommend backfilling the over-excavated areas with compacted clean washed stone (NCDOT No. 57 stone) wrapped in a woven geotextile (Mirafi 500x or equivalent) or place full depth concrete.
 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation of the tested soils is desired, UES can provide these services.

-Based on the results of our DCP testing, the completed remedial measures, and site observations, the soils encountered are suitable for support of the residential structure utilizing a net allowable soil bearing pressure of 2,000 pounds-per-square-foot.
+Based on the results of our DCP testing, the completed remedial measures, and our site observations, the soils encountered are suitable for support of the residential structure utilizing a net allowable soil bearing pressure of 2,000 pounds-per-square-foot.
 The foundation bearing soils are in accordance with HUD requirements.